AAP News & Journals Frequently Asked Questions

 - What is the AAP News & Journals Gateway?

 Gateway is the home of the American Academy of Pediatrics (AAP) periodical publications.
 AAP publishes 5 journals: original research Pediatrics and Hospital Pediatrics; CME/MOC-eligible review journals AAP Grand Rounds, NeoReviews, and Pediatrics in Review; the AAP News daily, and the Journals Blog.
+For more information about Gateway and the journals and how to use them, see the Journals Info page.

 - How do I log in/access content?